cedatorma/recpd/README.md

   - **RecPDcor** - a measure of pairwise feature lineage correlation.

-For a more detailed description of the RecPD methodology, and its advantage over using simple Prevalence in measure feature diversity, see [Bundalovic-Torma C. & Guttman D.
+For a more detailed description of the RecPD methodology, and its advantage over using simple Prevalence to measure feature diversity in microbial population genetics studies, see [Bundalovic-Torma C. & Guttman D.
 (2021)](https://www.biorxiv.org/content/10.1101/2021.10.01.462747v1).